olssonm/swish-php/README.md

 Simple and easy to use Swish-wrapper for PHP.
 Also includes providers and facades for easy usage with Laravel.

+## Prerequisites

+This packagade supports PHP ^7.4 and ^8.0, as well as Laravel 7 and up to the latest version.
+PHP needs to be compiled with the CURL and SSL-extensions (in an abosolute majority of cases they should be available per default.)

 ## Installation

 ```